-Training for an event such as the Tour Divide is difficult.
-Training for any event is a matter of preparing yourself for the event you have targeted whether this be a 100 mile sportive, a 2 hour mtb cross-country race or a 10 mile time trial.
+Training for the Tour Divide is difficult, but like any event, training is simply a matter of preparing yourself for the distance you have targeted, whether this be a 100 mile sportive, a 2 hour mtb cross-country race or a 10 mile time trial.
 You know what you need to do on the big day and from where your fitness is at the moment you need to do the requisite amount of endurance and speed training.
 All training sessions should be either increasing your endurance, speed or be a recovery from a hard ride.

 The Tour Divide for me is about riding for 28 days at 100 miles per day, off road, carrying all my gear at altitude.
 I will be climbing, on average, almost 2 ‘Everests’ a week topping out at 11,900 feet.
 28 days is my target, against a record of 17 days, but a lot can happen over 2,750 miles.
 There has been a lot of snow this winter in The Rockies and the forecast is for a particularly muddy ride.
 I have never been the best rider in mud and this could lead to a longer ride for me.
 So, it is not about speed, just getting up early and riding your bike until late into the evening and getting food and water where you can along the way.
 This is what I need to train over the next few months.

 I have been riding for nearly 20 years, many of those a couple of times a week on and off road but between 2004 and 2009 I started to ride a lot more frequently when my work became locally based allowing me to ride to work and go for a ride at the end of the day.